NaveenKola2004/PYTHON/topic1.md

 - It is interputed language
   - it execute the code in line by line
   - incase any error occur in the statement it stop the code exection and the show the error of it
+- It is case sensitive, in a and A different in the python
 - Download the python version visit the www.python.org we can download the python

 # Example